ShineSujith/FPGA_VGA_Project/index.md

 ## **Template VGA Design**
 ### **Project Set-Up**
 Summarise the project set-up and design flow.
 Include a screenshot of your own set-up, for example see the image of my Project Summary window below.
 Guideline 1 short paragraph.
+We were giiven a Verilog code template which included the

 ![image](https://github.com/user-attachments/assets/ded24d46-4e81-489b-a733-083690a949c8)